Samkth123/KTH-md/IT Risk.md

 CI/CD pipeline
 - automated testing and deployment - minimize human error risk
-- faster push to production
+- more frequent iterations and faster pushes to production

--
+Culture
+- devops built on testing and being innovative
+- feedback loops and devops makes mistakes more kind to take care of

 rollbacks - mistakes happen